ARISTOLOCHIC ACID, ARISTOLACTAM I and DNA Adducts

 MODUS OPERANDI - DNA adducts with ARISTOLOCHIC ACID I

 Adnenosine, G - Guanine, T - Thymine and C - Cytosine].
 The DNA part consists of a base attached to a d-Ribose sugar unit, which are just one component of the extremely long double helix that is DNA.
-By so attaching to a base, this prevents proper reading or duplication of the DNA, leading to errors called mutations.
+By so attaching to a base, this prevents proper reading or duplication of the DNA, leading to errors in replication called mutations.

 These DNA adducts are persistent within the human body and can still be detected 20 years after any treatment with Aristolochic Acid or Birthwort extracts containing the active ingredients, Aristolochic Acids.